fenton1000/PP5/README.md

 * There is a booking element to this and so it is similar to my last project in that respect.
 * A good UX and use of the inventory model requires the creation of a date picker that shows availability.
 This seems to be a big task.

-Idea 3 - A simple retail goods website.
+## Idea 3 - A simple retail goods website.

 ### Description

 Create a website using Boutique Ado as a base but adapt sufficiently.

+### Custom Models

+1. Customize the Products Model to allows customers rate products with the rating provided updating accordingly.
+2. Contact form and model.
+3. Wishlist or blog?

 ### Pros